 We understand that customers may find themselves in financial difficulty for a wide variety of reasons.

 It is your responsibility to make sure you have sufficient funds in your bank account to meet your loan repayment.
 If for some reason you do find yourself in financial difficulties it is always best to let us know as early as possible.
 We will work with you and help you get back on track with your repayment schedule.
+We can:

-arrange for one of our credit team to contact you to discuss your situation.
+Arrange for one of our credit team to contact you to discuss your situation.
 They may propose revised loan arrangements or recommend a mentor to work with you to find the best solution for your business

-allow a period of reduced repayments to support your cash flow.
-The missed repayment can then be spread over a number of subsequent months or the remaining term, or in exceptional circumstances we will extend the loan term.
+Allow a period of reduced repayments to support your cash flow.
+The missed repayment can then be spread over a number of subsequent months or the remaining term, or in exceptional circumstances we will extend the loan term

 We are always happy to work with you to identify the best solution for your business and support you through your business challenges as they arise over the duration of the loan.